Dr. Kate Scott

 I started my formal training by obtaining an Honours degree in Interdisciplinary Health Sciences from the University of Ottawa before attending the Canadian College of Naturopathic Medicine in Toronto.
 At the College, I acted as Vice President – Clinic within the student council, travelled to Nicaragua and delivered primary care to over 150 locals on Ometepe Island in 2014, sat on the admissions committee, was the first student to sit on the Clinical Therapeutics Committee (CTC) and was selected to join the first group of interns to work in Canada’s first fully integrated, hospital based, naturopathic out-patient clinic.
 I completed a 12 month rotation at the Brampton Civic Naturopathic Teaching Clinic while working concurrently at the Parkdale Community Health Centre servicing low income patients and at the College’s onsite clinic – The Robert Schad Naturopathic Clinic.

 At home, I go by “mama.”
-My husband and I were proud members of the “two-under-two” club that graduated into the “three-under-four” club (just a few months late) and our two dogs make us a family of 7!!
+My husband and I were proud members of the “two-under-two” club that graduated into the “three-under-four” club and finally “four under 6”!
+Our dog make us a family of 7!!
 Design work is my secret artsy passion and I’m currently working on mastering my mom-bun, my iced-coffee and macrame.